awslabs/sagemaker-debugger/docs/tensorflow/README.md

 them with the relevant tensors.

 #### Weights
-Weights is a default collection managed by Tornasole.
+Weights is a default collection managed by smdebug.
 Saving weights is as easy as passing `weights` in the `include_collections` parameter of the hook.
 ```
-import tornasole.tensorflow as ts
+import smdebug.tensorflow as ts
 hook = ts.TornasoleHook(..., include_collections = ['weights'], ...)
 ```